Make gorgeous paper flowers with three different techniques for coffee filter roses including step by step instructions and photos.

 Hey there!
 Do you remember the Coffee Filter Roses I made this week?
 I had such an overwhelming positive response to them and a request on how to make them, I wanted to share with you the resources I used and which one is my favorite!

 DIY Coffee Filter Roses

-1. Martha Stewart- Technique: Cut separate rose petals.
+1. Martha Stewart– Technique: Cut separate rose petals.
 She has a printable template to use.
 I eyeballed it and created one rose this way.
-It was the most time-consuming but probably looks the most realistic.
-(These roses can be much fuller than mine.)
+It was the most time-consuming but the roses have individual petals.

 1. How to attach a stem: Hot glue a skewer to the base of the flower.